brandonabajelo-zoom/Building-an-Express.js-API-with-Zoom-Server-to-Server-Authentication/README.md

       * `View and manage all user meetings /meeting:write:admin`
       * `View users information and manage users /user:write:admin`
       * `View and manage all user Webinars /webinar:write:admin`
+      * `View and manage all user recordings /recording:write:admin`
+      * `View report data /report:read:admin`
+    * If you have access to all of these scopes, great!
+If not, no problem!
+Modify them in your application accordingly
   * With these scopes selected, navigate back to **App Credentials** and you should see the following pieces of information
     * `Account ID`
     * `Client ID`